+- Always use an approved helmet and protective gear.

+- Always wear ear protection.

 - Locate and read operator's guide.
 Improper ATV use can result in SEVERE INJURY or DEATH.
 Follow all instructions and warnings.

-- Always wear ear protection.

-- Always use an approved helmet and protective gear.

 - Never use on public roads.

 - Never carry a passenger.

 - Never use with drugs or alcohol.